therealabhishekc/goblin/backend/migrations/README.md

 ### Combined Migration (USE THIS)
 - **`complete_schema.sql`** - Complete database schema with all migrations combined
-  - Creates all tables, columns, indexes, and constraints
+  - Creates all 9 tables, columns, indexes, and constraints
+  - Includes 5 core tables + 4 marketing campaign tables
   - Safe to run multiple times (uses IF NOT EXISTS)
   - Includes all historical migrations